 Next we examine, for funds that have accumulated capital gains, whether the magnitude of tax-loss selling is related to the potential tax liability of the fund.
-To examine this we regress the average of the tax losses taken in September and October divided by the average loss in the prior 10 months against the gain that would be subject to taxes had sales in September and October not taken place divided by the average loss in the prior 10 months.
-Define normal loss
+To examine this we regress the average of the tax losses taken in September and October divided by the average loss in the prior 10 months against the gain that would be subject to taxes had sales in September and

-&lt;sup>20 A strong indication that tax-loss selling might be taking place is the large increase in turnover in October.
+&lt;sup>23 A strong indication that tax-loss selling might be taking place is the large increase in turnover in October.
 Excluding October fiscal year funds (to avoid picking up window dressing), October turnover is significantly higher than turnover in the average month.
 The turnover is not caused by shareholder cash flows.
 In our sample, October has lower net cash flows than the average month, while December has the highest cash flows.
 Furthermore, the net cash flows were positive in October which would lead to net purchases, not sales.
-We also ran the analysis with only October losses.
-The results are similar with the t value associated with the